magoyette/.emacs.d/README.md

 - C-c C-c : run a query and pretty print response
 - C-c C-r : run a query and display response
 - C-c C-g : Helm for rest-client variables and requests

+### Clojure keybindings

+- C-c M-j : cider-jack-in
+- C-c C-m : clj-refactor
+- C-c C-m hh : Hydra menu for clj-refactor
+- C-c C-h : clojure cheatsheet

+#### cider general keybindings

+- C-c C-z : switch between the REPL buffer and the Clojure(Script) buffer
+- C-c C-q : quit current nREPL connection
+- C-c M-n : switch namespace of the REPL buffer to the namespace of the current buffer
+- C-c C-. : jump to a namespace on the classpath
+- C-c C-k : load the current buffer
+- C-c C-u : undefine symbol
+- M-. : jump to definition of a symbol
+- M-, : return to pre-jump location
+- M-TAB : complete symbol at point

+#### cider eval keybindings

+- C-c C-e : Evaluate the form preceding point and output result in echo area
+- C-c M-e : Evaluate the form preceding point and output result to the REPL buffer
+- C-c C-p : Evaluate the form preceding point and pretty print result in a popup buffer
+- C-c M-p : Load the form preceding point in the REPL buffer
+- C-c C-b : Interrupt pending evaluations
+- C-c C-x : reload all modified files in classpath
+- C-u C-c C-x : reload all files in classpath

+#### cider documentation keybindings

+- C-c C-d d : doc string for symbol at point
+- C-c C-d j : display Javadoc in default browser for symbol at point
+- C-c C-d r : search symbol in Grimoire

+#### cider tests keybindings

+- C-c C-t C-t : run test at point
+- C-c C-t C-n : run tests for current namespace
+- C-c C-t C-p : run tests for all project namespaces (load the additional namespaces)
+- C-c C-t C-r : re-run failed tests
+- C-c C-t C-b : show test report buffer

+#### cider-test-results keybindings

+- M-p/n : navigate through tests
+- M-. : jump to test definition
+- d : diff of actual vs expected
+- e : display cause and stacktrace of failed test

+#### cider tools keybindings

+- C-c C-m : macroexpand-1 on the form at point
+- C-u C-c C-m : macroexpand on the form at point
+- C-c M-m : macroexpand-all on the form at point
+- C-c M-i : inspect structure of the result of an expression
+- C-c M-t v : toggle tracing of the results of a var
+- C-c M-t n : toggle tracing of the results of all the vars of a namespace

+#### cider-repl-mode keybindings

+- RET : Evaluate current input in Clojure or open a new line
+- C-RET : Close unmatched parenthesis then evaluate current input
+- C-u C-c C-o : clear REPL buffer
+- C-c M-o : switch between Clojure and ClojureScript REPLs
+- C-up/down : navigate history of inputs
+- TAB : complete symbol at point
+- C-c M-n : switch to a namespace

+#### cider debugging keybindings

+- C-u C-c C-c : Debug the top level form under point and walk through its evaluation (defn must be evaluated to remove its instrumentation)

+#### cider-stacktrace-mode keybindings

+- M-p/n : navigate through causes
+- M-. : jump to source location for stacktrace frame
+- j : toggle display of Java frames
+- c : toggle display of Clojure frames
+- r : toggle display of REPL frames
+- t : toggle display of tooling frames
+- d : toggle display of duplicate frames

 ### Help keybindings